For complete details on competitive grants offered through Knox County Foundation, please review the Guidelines for Grantmaking.

 Can we meet before submitting an application?

 Yes.
-Interested major grant applicants who intend to request a grant over $50,000 are encouraged to meet with the Program Director as soon as possible to provide applicants with an assessment of potential Foundation interest and support.
-As the Foundation runs a competitive grant program, large grant requests may need 3-5 years advance notice of intent to be eligible for funding over $50,000.
+Interested major grant applicants who intend to request a grant over $100,000 are encouraged to meet with the Program Director as soon as possible to provide applicants with an assessment of potential Foundation interest and support.
+As the Foundation runs a competitive grant program, large grant requests may need at least a year’s advance notice of intent to be eligible for funding over $100,000.
 Additionally, applicants not familiar with the grantmaking process or applicants with new projects/programs are welcome to schedule a meeting to answer any questions you might have.

 How much money should we request?